Đoàn Văn Hậu

-Đoàn Văn Hậu (born 19 April 1999) is a Vietnamese professional footballer who plays as a left-back or centre back for V.League 1 club Công An Hà Nội and the Vietnam national team.
+Đoàn Văn Hậu (born 19 April 1999) is a Vietnamese professional footballer who plays as a left-back or center back for V.League 1 club Công An Hà Nội and the Vietnam national team.

 Club career

 Hà Nội

 Văn Hậu became a regular part of his club Hà Nội in 2017 when he was just 17, making him one of the youngest Vietnamese players to debut in the V.League 1.
 His performance was considered as one of the most impressive among youngsters in Vietnam.
 He won the 2018 V.League 1 and 2018 Vietnamese Super Cup with Hà Nội.
 Văn Hậu was also named in the 2018 V.League 1 Team of The Season.

 SC Heerenveen (loan)

 On 2 September 2019, Đoàn Văn Hậu joined Eredivisie side SC Heerenveen on a season-long loan.
 He made his first-team debut when coming from the bench at 89th minute on 2–0 win over Roda JC in KNVB Cup on 17 December 2019, making him the first Vietnamese player to play in the Netherlands.
 However, that was his only game for the first team.
 He was mostly used in the reserve team Jong SC Heerenveen in Beloften Eredivisie, making 10 appearances overall and got one assist before this reserve league was eventually cancelled due to COVID-19 pandemic.

 In August 2020, Văn Hậu returned to Hà Nội from a year spell with SC Heerenveen after the Dutch club and the Vietnamese football club failed to reach an agreement to extend his loan contract in the Netherlands.